riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 seem like good long-term fit for them.
 Until recently hasn't happened at all.
 Surprised.

-*Relevant here is Milan Griffes, who worked at GiveWell until May 2016 and who recently published a [post about his experience][milan], where he lists "the object-level work didn't align well with my interests" as a reason for leaving GiveWell.*
+*Relevant here is Milan Griffes, who worked at GiveWell from August 2014 to May 2016 and who recently published a [post about his experience][milan], where he lists "the object-level work didn't align well with my interests" as a reason for leaving GiveWell.*

 24:47: Male board member: The way I think of it, GW has a CEO and it's Elie, Open Phil has a CEO and it's Holden.
 Is that accurate?